 Passwater: The new report includes a limited attempt at a meta-analysis of the previous literature.

 Dyerberg: The meta-analysis of earlier studies carried out at the end of the paper actually only includes three previous studies, one of which is by the lead author (Brasky, 2011).
-Another by Park et al. (2009) used the same nested case control design, while the remaining study by Chavarro et al. (2007) showed a strong benefit for marine omega-3 fatty acids reducing the risk of prostate cancer.
+Another by Park et al. (2009) used the same nested case control design, while the remaining study by Chavarro et al. (2007) showed strong benefits of fish oil and marine omega-3 fatty acids for reducing the risk of prostate cancer.

 Passwater: How would you summarize this new report?

 Dyerberg: In summary, the work of Brasky et al. does add to the evidence for the relationship between omega-3 fatty acids and prostate cancer, which taken as a whole—including animal studies which are typically positive—support a neutral, if not beneficial effect of fish oil in prostate cancer risk.
 In this respect it should be remembered that high omega-3 levels are associated with lower rates of death from any cause (15, 16).
 The risk benefits of fish oils clearly remains favorable.

 Passwater: Dr. Dyerberg, thank you once again for your extensive research on EPA and DHA, and for taking the time to chat with our readers about this new study.
 WF